 MWEE Training

 Are you ready to train others on the Meaningful Watershed Educational Experience (MWEE) framework?
 Training others isn’t just about sharing the framework with lead educators.
 Think about all of the people that could support a MWEE: school principals, content supervisors, curriculum specialists, classroom teachers, and partner educators that host outdoor field experiences or classroom lessons.
-A variety of training resources are available here.
+Explore this page for training guides, online courses, videos, and graphics.

 MWEE Guide, Planning Tools, and Student Worksheets